 Vindicated by History: When Asura's Wrath was initially released in early 2012, the game didn't sell very well at all, and while the Japanese gaming press nearly unanimously praised the game, the criticism across the rest of the world was mixed at best.
 In spite of controversy concerning the DLC final part of the game, the game has gone on to become one of the most underrated games of the year and has a cult following to the point that it's considered to be one of the best games Capcom has ever made or published since the disbandment of Clover Studios, which is saying a lot.

-Some of Giant Bomb's editors are even considering the game in the running for Game of the Year for 2012.
-That says something compared to it's earlier reception.
+Some of Giant Bomb's editors were even considering the game in the running for Game of the Year for 2012.
+That says something compared to its earlier reception.